stjohn909/VM205/README.md

 Currently, the only supported platform is the **Raspberry Pi**, with a recent distribution of **ArchLinux**.

 Documentation will become available after the first production release.

+Uses the bcm2835 library by Mike McCauley, which somes preinstalled in ArchLinux.